softwareconstruction240/autograder/docs/CONTRIBUTING.md

 As a broad overview, all changes to the Autograder start as an issue.
 Each issue eventually gets a branch made to solve the issue.
-And each branch gets made in
+And each branch gets made into a pull request before becoming part of the main branch of code.

 ### 1. Issues

-All changes to the Autograder start as an issue.
 Issues help us track what needs to be done and who's working on what.
 You can pick an already existing issue to work on, or you can write your own.

 > [!TIP]